kristianmandrup/generator-aurelia-ts/README.md

 - Install multiple UI/CSS frameworks in the same app...
 - Support for more editors/IDEs such as Visual Studio, WebStorm etc.
+- Stylus and SCSS support (did we loose them?)

 ## License